-The rivers and harbour (including Skull Creek) provided important transportation routes.
+The Ruakaka River historically provided important transportation routes.
 These trade and transport networks served a major social and political function in maintaining the linkages from one hapū to the next.
-For Patuharakeke, in acting as kaitiaki (guardian of the resources and taonga) and kaimanaaki (host), this served to entrench its recognition as a means of maintaining its viability as a hapū holding mana over its rohe.
+For Patuharakeke, acting as kaitiaki (guardian of the resources and taonga) and kaimanaaki (host), this helped entrench its recognition as a means of maintaining its viability as a hapū holding mana over its rohe.